nostack-dev/ministate/README.md

 - Each component must have an embedded `<script>` tag inside the root `<div>` element (e.g., `<div id="myComponent"><script>...</script></div>`).

 ## No Direct DOM Access within Components
 - Components must not directly invoke document functions, such as `document.getElementById`.
-Instead, they should rely solely on MiniState two API methods `watch` and `requestLocalStateChange` to manage their state and interactions. `watch` uses a callback with a provided value and optional data like (value, data)=> ... so the watched value gets injected into the component for small conditional checks.
+Instead, they should rely solely on MiniState the two API methods `watch` and `requestLocalStateChange` to manage their state and interactions. `watch` uses a callback with a provided value and optional data like (value, data)=> ... so the watched value gets injected into the component for small conditional checks.

 ## No DOM changes without Transition match
 - All DOM changes made by the MiniState library should be committed after successful Transition only (transaction).
 We never update the DOM without matching a predefined transition.
 We use a dedicated updateDOM method that executes only after a predefined state is fully matched by pendingState object (data-* attributes of all changes compared to current state attributes).

 ### MiniState API
-- This approach adheres to a decoupled, component-based design where components request changes exclusively to their local state using MiniState.requestLocalStateChange(...), rather than modifying the state directly.
+- This approach adheres to a decoupled, component-based design were components request changes exclusively to their local state using MiniState.requestLocalStateChange(...), rather than modifying the state directly.
 MiniState evaluates these requests and determines if the state should be updated.
 Components can monitor their own and other components' states using MiniState.watch(...(value)=>{...}), which helps maintain an organized system with clear boundaries for state management.
 Direct imperative calls to document, window, or other browser DOM APIs are prohibited within components.

 Example:
 ```html